{""}

 The lack of liquidity is a major issue in real estate.
 Secondary markets for blockchain-based real estate properties make it easy for investors to exit their investments, offering flexibility and quicker cash flow.

 No technology adoption story is complete without acknowledging the friction.
-Blockchain in Dubai real estate has made real progress, but there are genuine challenges that investors and stakeholders should be aware of.
+Blockchain in real estate in Dubai has made real progress, but challenges remain.

 VARA and DFSA have built meaningful frameworks, but the rules are still being refined.
 Although there have been advances, they continue to develop.
 This may leave investors and platform providers with some doubt.